 Hair glazes are a treatment that works well for everyone, and there is no wrong time to start using them.
 People often begin glazing to protect their hair color, but they can also make natural hair look healthy and shiny.

-Once you begin using these, you must redo the treatment every 2-3 weeks as necessary or as stated on the individual glaze product instructions.
+Once you begin using these, you must redo the treatment every 2 to 4 weeks as necessary or as stated on the individual glaze product instructions.

 Different Hair Glaze Colors

 Hair glaze colors are not permanent hair dyes because they do not penetrate the hair shaft; they only cover it.
-They don’t contain peroxide, and that means you can’t damage your hair from using the product!
+They don’t contain peroxide, which significantly reduces the risk of chemical damage compared to traditional dyes.
 It was just about time to be able to change your hair color without destroying it, right?

 The glaze doesn’t stay on hair that much, but here’s the bright side: you don’t need to commit to only one color.
-It fades in one or two weeks and once you’re done, get a new hair glaze color or simply refresh the old shade.
-And all without hair damage!
+It often fades in about 2 to 4 weeks, and once you’re done, get a new hair glaze color or simply refresh the old shade.

 1. Red Hair Glaze